 For others, YouTube is an infinitely capable resource that can help them to do anything from color their own hair to bleed their radiators, or install new PC components.
 And, of course, to legions of people, YouTube is a source of short and enjoyable nuggets of entertainment from their favorite content providers.
 It’s the ultimate way to catch a few giggles or learn something fascinating on our lunch break.

 But if you’ve ever thought of trying your own hand at creating video content and exhibiting it through YouTube, maybe 2020 should be the year in which you make that dream a reality.
 At the start of a new year and a new decade, why not embark on an exciting new creative endeavor?
+Speaking of creativity, you can start with using short animated video visuals and graphics, which will help you tell your story creatively.
+There are so many different types of explainer video production companies that can help you with the production of high-quality content.
+These types of videos have been proven to influence purchase decisions if the content is presented clearly and engagingly.
+Explainer videos can include 2D animation, 3D animation, whiteboard animation, or kinetic typography.
+Each style has its benefits and can help you achieve your advertising goals.
 At best you could end up with a popular channel that you eventually monetize and use as a reliable income stream.
 Heck, you might even get to quit your day job.
 At worst, you’ll learn a lot about yourself, get to scratch a creative itch, engage with interesting and like minded people and gain an enjoyable hobby.

 But if these influencers and vloggers could make a fortune from YouTube in 2019, who’s to say you can’t join their ranks in 2020?

 Here are some tips to help ensure that your nascent YouTube channel gets off to the best possible start… and hopefully makes you a little money too.

 Ask yourself… what will make you different?